biocore/emp/data/metabolomics/README.md

 ## Feature metadata

 The *feature metadata* table summarizes the results from annotation tools used.
-The tool used are described in the [methods page](../methods/methods_release2) and the results accessible from their GNPS jobs and the [`results/metabolomics`](../results/metabolomics) folder.
+The tool used are described in the [methods page](../methods/methods_release2) and the results accessible from their GNPS jobs and the content of the present folder.

 A feature metadata table is available for each of the processing/annotation workflows used: